 We welcome your application for internal transfer or double degree to the Thomas J. Watson College of Engineering and Applied Science.
 Admission to Watson College is selective.
 Review the specific requirements for engineering and computer science majors and meet with a Watson academic advisor (required) during drop-in hours (Monday-Thursday, 9:30-11:30 a.m. and 1:30-3:30 p.m; Fridays 9:30-11:30 a.m.).

-A 3.0 cumulative GPA average or higher is required (3.2 or higher for mechanical engineering).
+A 3.0 cumulative GPA average or higher is recommended (3.2 or higher for mechanical engineering).

 Students must have completed and demonstrated success in the following courses: